prideshpande17/Test/README.md

 Hello.
 Test Git Hub Installation.
+You can now merge code with git-hub.